kostasb100/low-cost-plant-based-meat-moisture-device/Recipe of the plant-based meat used/README.md

   <em>Figure 5.
 Steaming of the plant-based meat.</em>
 </p>

-6) The cooked loafs were then either frozen or stored in a refrigerator for up to a week.
+6) The cooked loaves were then either frozen or stored in a refrigerator for up to a week.

 <p align="center">
   <img src="../Images/cooked_loaf.jpg" width="40%">